jeetu-sah/vue-store/README.md

 I hope this will be helpful for everyone.

 ## Sponsors
-Support my Goodwork by being sponsors and backers
+Support my Goodwork by being sponsors and backers.